EventsTraining ResourcesSeptember 10, 2024

 12:30-13:15 Session II – Cultivating Advanced Advocacy Skills

 Advocacy is a crucial skill for barristers and solicitor advocates, as to represent clients effectively, you will need to build trust, demonstrate sound judgement, and be able to communicate with different people clearly and persuasively.
 This session delves into the core qualities that define successful advocacy, offering aspiring and junior practitioners practical guidance on developing effective advocacy strategies.
 Participants will learn how to cultivate the skills necessary to develop these vital skills in legal practice.
-The session will be chaired by TBC and panel speakers will include: Amrit Kaur Dhanoa, Chair of the Bar Council’s Young Barristers’ Committee of England and Wales; Philip Rule KC, Barrister & Head of the Public Law Group, No 5 Chambers, HRLA Executive Committee; and Rachel Barnes KC, Barrister, 3 Raymond Buildings, Executive Committee Member, BHRC.
+This session will be chaired by Jo Cecil KC, Vice Chair of BHRC & Barrister at Garden Court Chambers, with speakers to include Kirsty Brimelow KC, Vice Chair Elect of the Bar Council & former Head of the International Human Rights Team, Doughty Street Chambers, former Chair and current Advisory Board Member of the Bar Human Rights Committee of England & Wales; Amrit Kaur Dhanoa, Chair of the Bar Council’s Young Barristers’ Committee of England and Wales; Philip Rule KC, Barrister & Head of the Public Law Group, No 5 Chambers, HRLA Executive Committee; and Rachel Barnes KC, Barrister, 3 Raymond Buildings, Executive Committee Member, BHRC.

 13:15-14:00 Session III – Trauma-Informed Approaches to Human Rights Advocacy

 Trauma-informed approaches to human rights advocacy recognise the multidimensional impact of trauma and help practitioners integrate this understanding into practice by avoiding re-traumatisation, building trust, and improving client communication and cooperation.
 Trauma-informed human rights practice enhances the client’s ability to engage with legal processes, ultimately leading to better outcomes for victims of human rights abuses seeking justice and remedy.
 Adopting a trauma-informed perspective also demonstrates professionalism and ethical responsibility, equipping practitioners with the skills to handle sensitive situations with compassion and competence whilst avoiding vicarious or secondary trauma, thereby strengthening the overall effectiveness of their advocacy.
-This session will be chaired by Haydee Djikstal, Barrister at 33 Bedford Row & Member of the Executive Committee of BHRC, with panel speakers to include Zoe Harper, Barrister, Doughty Street Chambers; Jack Dingley, Pupil, Kenworthy’s Chambers and former Head of Casework at Manuel Bravo Project; and Oliver Jackson, Barrister 11KBW & HRLA Executive Committee.
+This session will be chaired by Haydee Djikstal, Barrister at 33 Bedford Row & Member of the Executive Committee of BHRC, with speakers to include Zoe Harper, Barrister, Doughty Street Chambers; Jack Dingley, Pupil, Kenworthy’s Chambers and former Head of Casework at Manuel Bravo Project; Oliver Jackson, Barrister 11KBW & HRLA Executive Committee; and Professor Martin Jones, University of York Law School.

 14:00-14:15 Break